-Our success depends in part on our ability, and the ability of our future licensors, to obtain patent protection for our products and processes.
+Our success depends in part on our ability, and the ability of our licensors, to obtain patent protection for our products and processes.

 As part of the acquired CTRM business, we acquired a multinational intellectual property estate.
-The intellectual property estate includes patents and patent applications directed to chondrocyte implants and technologies related to the determination of the presence of chondrocytes in the cell cultures used to produce the chondrocyte implants.
+The intellectual property estate includes patents and patent applications directed to chondrocyte implants and related technologies.
 Although we do not own any patents or patent applications relating to Epicel, many of the processes and techniques are trade secrets and would be difficult to replicate without significant investment and time.
-We own issued patents directed to the combinations of chondrocytes and collagen membranes used in MACI, which are scheduled to expire in August of 2017 abroad.
-We own issued patents directed to methods of determination of the presence of chondrocytes in cell cultures used to produce both Carticel and MACI, which are scheduled to expire October 2029 in the US and in April 2028 abroad.
-When these patents expire, our opportunity to establish or maintain product revenue could be substantially reduced.
+We do own issued patents directed to the combinations of chondrocytes and collagen membranes used in MACI, which are scheduled to expire in August of 2016 in the U.S. and in August of 2017 abroad.
+When these patents expire, our opportunity to establish or maintain product revenue could be substantially reduced or eliminated.
 See "Risk Factors - Risks Related to Intellectual Property" below for additional information.
 In certain foreign countries, selected patent rights covering Carticel are scheduled to expire in 2022.